talkout/Academic-Website/content/ITC2292/project.md

  - Description of the build (explain how it is a closed-loop control system in 1-2 paragraphs)
  - Any additional requirements

 An assignment has been posted for the [submission of Preliminary Project Proposals](http://lms.tech.sjp.ac.lk/mod/assign/view.php?id=165).
 One member can submit on-behalf of the group.
-Please pay attention to the following and if there are any concerns raise them asap.
+Please pay attention to the above guidelines and if there are any concerns raise them asap.

 ### Deadline for Preliminary Project Proposal:
 Before next practical class.
 We will be discussing each proposal with the group at the next practical class.